Sean Coffey: Tenures at Bernstein Litowitz Berger & Grossmann and Kramer Levin Naftalis & Frankel

+Among the notable clients Coffey has defended and or provided legal advice to are the onetime Yahoo!
+CEO Marissa Meyer, the former Goldman Sachs trader Fabrice Tourre (aka Fabulous Fab), and Hollywood actor and producer Brad Pitt.

+In 2019 he was named to the Irish America Business 100.

 2010 New York State attorney general election

 In October 2009, Coffey retired from his partnership at Bernstein Litowitz to pursue the Democratic nomination for New York State attorney general.
 He reported that he raised over $1.65 million in the first two months of his campaign.
 His campaign goals included minimizing political corruption and finding a way to advocate for veterans.
 The Wall Street Journal cited Coffey as one of the top three contenders for the position.
 Most of the money he raised was from lawyers.

 By August 2010, he was lagging behind competitors in fundraising, and had invested $3 million of his own money in his campaign.

+In the Democratic primary Coffey placed third in a five-way race, receiving 16% of the vote, with the winner having been Eric Schneiderman.

+General Counsel of the U.S. Navy

-Coffey was defeated by Eric Schneiderman in the Democratic primary, receiving 16% of the vote.
+On February 26, 2022, Coffey was sworn in as the 24th General Counsel of the U.S. Department of the Navy.

-Other activities